-TC4 encourages and supports continued breastfeeding for mothers who wish to maintain this relationship with their child.
-We provide privacy for quiet nursing if a mother's schedule allows her to visit during the day.
+TC4 encourages breastfeeding and supports parents who wish to continue breastfeeding their child at the Center.
+We provide privacy for quiet nursing if a parent's schedule allows them to visit during the day.

 TEETHING

 TC4 follows the AAP recommendations for treating teething discomfort: